daviddenton/fintrospect/src/main/site/installation-header.md

 Fintropect is intentionally dependency-lite by design - the library itself only has a single dependency.
 The other requirement is Finagle itself - the choice of version is up to the user (although it has built against the version shown).

-Additionally, to activate the features below, additional dependencies may be required - these are shown in the subsequent sections depending on the use-case.
+To activate some optional features, additional dependencies may be required - these are shown in the subsequent sections depending on the use-case.

 ### core
 Add the following lines to ```build.sbt```: